 The NFIP looks to reduce flood risk after a flood event.
 It does this through substantial damage/substantial improvement rules.
 These rules apply when a structure is more than 50% damaged or improved (by cost).
 The owner must build in a way that complies with current building codes and ordinances.
 This applies even if the structure was exempt from those rules before the damage or improvement.
 It also applies to damage from non-flood events like fire or wind.
 Substantial damage/substantial improvement allows communities to require owners of structures built before they joined the NFIP to comply with current standards.
 Communities are responsible for making substantial damage/substantial improvement determinations and notifying property owners.
 The City's floodplain manager has the necessary training and makes substantial damage/substantial improvement determinations.
-The City communicates substantial damage/substantial improvement requirements before and after an event through PEMA.
+The City communicates substantial damage/substantial improvement stantial damage/substantial improvement determinations.